Adriacom I Business Services & Immigration

 Personal Income Tax

-Unlike limited companies, sole proprietorships don’t pay corporate income taxes on their earnings.
-Instead, they are required to pay personal income tax and file them on their individual income tax return (GPP-FL) by April 30.
-After the first year of operations however, income taxes are due in monthly installments instead of annual payments.
+Unlike limited companies, sole proprietorships do not pay corporate income tax on their earnings.
+Instead, they are only subject only to personal income tax, which is filed through the individual income tax return (GPP-FL) by April 30 each year.
+After the first year of operations, income taxes are paid in monthly installments rather than as a single annual payment at the end of a tax year.

-Sole traders are also subject to social contributions, which are levied as a combination of the business’s annual profit and current average salary figures in Montenegro.
-They include contributions to Montenegro’s pension, disability, and unemployment insurance schemes.
+Sole traders are also subject to social security contributions, which are determined by both their annual profits and the current average salary in Montenegro.
+They include contributions to Montenegro’s public pension, disability, and unemployment insurance schemes.
 Learn more about self-employment taxes in Montenegro.

 Value-Added Tax